Quick Start: Click these icons to jump right in, or read more about each below!

 Your Nesmith Library card grants you access to a wide variety of digital collection materials through three primary services:

 Borrow ebooks, digital audiobooks, music, movies, TV episodes, and comics.
 With your valid Nesmith Library card, you will be able to download or stream books, audios, music, and movies to your smart phone or other device, or, to your computer.
-You may borrow up to 4 items per month.
+Hoopla borrows have returned to 4 per month.
 All content is immediately available, so there are no waiting lists!
 Go to your app store or visit HooplaDigital.

 Instructions: Download the Hoopla app from your device's app store, or visit HooplaDigital.com on a web browser.
 Sign up using your email address, then search for "Nesmith Public Library" and enter your library card barcode number (without the spaces).
 In the app, use the tabs on the bottom of the page to browse Video, Music, and Books, or search for a specific title.
 You can favorite items to return to later, and view your checkouts on the Home tab.
 In the web browser, use the My Hoopla and Browse menus at the top left to navigate and borrow items.